vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams (Environmental Snippets)/Creating and managing Environmental Snippets.md

 ### Prerequisites

-To be able to follow along with this Action, make sure to learn about Environmental Snippets in our Impressions section of the Docs.
+To follow along with this tutorial better, read more about [Environmental Snippets](Link to Snippets)

 ### Directions